The IRC in Liberia

 How We Help

-- The IRC’s social workers provide counseling to survivors of sexual violence, abuse and abandonment and work with local action groups to promote fair treatment of women.
+- The IRC provides counseling to survivors of sexual and physical violence and works with local communities to improve the safety of women and girls.